 In A Nutshell

-As of February 2014, a new round of blocking was activated in China, and all Google services have been blocked.
-We currently recommend these VPNs to bypass the firewall:
+As of July 2014, a new round of blocking was activated in China, and all Google services have been blocked.
+We currently recommend these providers as the best VPNs for China:

 - ExpressVPN: Servers in Hong Kong and the US West Coast.
 Many apps available.
-They have a 30 days money-back offer.
+They have a 30 days “no quibble” money-back offer.

 The easiest way to bypass Chinese Firewall is to use a VPN that serves China.
 A VPN or “virtual private network” is a service that encrypts and redirects all your internet connections.
 The Chinese government has never stated that using a VPN to circumvent the Great Firewall is illegal, and nobody has been prosecuted for using a VPN.
 Despite this, China blocks the websites of most major VPNs.

 When in China, you want to connect to a VPN server in Asia (e.g. in China, Hong Kong, Bangkok).
 The next best option is to connect to a server on the West Coast of the US (e.g. Los Angeles, San Francisco).

 Which VPN Protocols To Use?

 - OpenVPN: Strangely, this is the least reliable protocol/client to use — you’ll find most ports are currently blocked (connection reset).
 The main cause appears to be spoofed RST packets.